kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
 In addition, you have an operation called `flip`, which changes a single `x` to `y` or vice versa.

 Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
 In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.

+## Daily Coding Problem: Problem #767 [Hard]

+This problem was asked by Google.

+Given a word W and a string `S`, find all starting indices in `S` which are anagrams of `W`.

+For example, given that W is "ab", and S is "abxaba", return 0, 3, and 4.